SnehaJoshi11/Amazon_Vine_Analysis/README.md

 **Additional analyses and suggestions**

-We could expand this analysis by calculating percentage for all-star’s reviews.
-Based on the results (Figure 4), there is a larger difference in percentage for 1-star reviews than for 5-stars reviews.
-Vine reviews have **11.47% of 1-star reviews**, while non-Vine reviews have **22.67 % 1-star reviews** within conditions mentioned above.
-Similarly, there is **9.84% 2-stars Vine reviews** and **5.85% 2-stars non-Vine reviews**.
+- We could expand this analysis by calculating percentage for all-star’s reviews.
+- Based on the results (Figure 4), there is a larger difference in percentage for 1-star reviews than for 5-stars reviews.
+- Vine reviews have **11.47% of 1-star reviews**, while non-Vine reviews have **22.67 % 1-star reviews** within conditions mentioned above.
+- But for 2,3,4 star reviews, we can identify that vine star reviews comparatively higher than non-vine reviews.
+  - **9.84% 2-stars Vine reviews** and **5.85% 2-stars non-Vine reviews**.
+  - **18.03% 3-stars Vine reviews** and **6.83% 3-stars non-Vine reviews**.
+  - **27.83% 4- stars Vine reviews** and **9.19 4-stars non-Vine reviews**.

 <p align="center">
 <img src="Images/Allstars_Percentage_Review(vine-nonvine).png" width="70%" height="70%">
 </p>